How to Apply to LLM in IP & Tech and ITCL Programs

 The law school is pleased to inform you that we are now accepting applications for Fall 2016 for the LLM in Intellectual Property & Technology Law program and the LLM in International Transactions and Comparative Law program.

-The priority application deadline is February 16, 2016.
-Please note that the Law School will continue to accept applications after our priority application deadline, space permitting.
+Our application deadline has been extended to May 16, 2016.
+Please note that the Law School will continue to accept applications after this deadline, space permitting.
 However, early application filing is encouraged in order to receive an application decision in a timely manner.

 The Admissions Committee reviews files in the order they are completed, on a rolling basis.
 Therefore, it is to the applicant's advantage to submit the complete application with supporting materials as early as possible.
 Applicants will be reviewed once all required documents and the application fee have been received.